microsoft/TailwindTraders-Backend/README.md

 At this point **the support for SSL/TLS is installed, and you can install Tailwind Traders Backend on the cluster**.

 > **Note:** You don't need to do this again, unless you want to change the domain of the SSL/TLS certificate.
-In this case you need to remove the issuer and certificate objects (using `helm delete my-tt-ssl --purge` and then reinstall again)
+In this case you need to remove the issuer and certificate objects (using `helm delete tailwindtraders-ssl --purge` and then reinstall again)

 > **Remember** Staging certificates **are not trusted**, so browsers will complain about it, exactly in the same way that they complain about a self-signed certificate.
 The only purpose is to test all the deployment works, but in any production environment you must use the `prod` environment.
 In **development/test environments** is recommended to install the staging certificates and then trust those certificates in the developers' machines.
 You can [download the Let's Encrypt staging certificates from their web](https://letsencrypt.org/docs/staging-environment/).